Exclusive - Time Warner kicks off possible sale of NY headquarters

 RANGE OF OPTIONS

-All totalled, Time Warner owns or occupies space in 15 buildings in the New York metropolitan area, including 10 in Manhattan.
-The $47 billion media giant owns the Warner Brothers movie studio, cable news channel CNN, premium TV service HBO, Turner Broadcasting and Time Inc.
+All totalled, Time Warner owns or occupies space in 15 buildings in the New York metropolitan area, with 10 in Manhattan.
+The $47 billion (£29.7 billion) media giant owns the Warner Brothers movie studio, cable news channel CNN, premium TV service HBO, Turner Broadcasting and Time Inc.

-Many media companies in New York have been on the move or plan to do so within the next couple of years.
-The most notable is Conde Nast, which plans to consolidate its operations and move to One World Trade Center in 2014.
+Many media companies in New York have been on the move or plan to within the next couple of years.
+The most notable is Conde Nast, which plans to consolidate its operations and move to One World Trade Center 2014.

 Other companies have sold the real estate they own to raise cash.
 On January 17, Japan's Sony Corp (6758.T), which has a major U.S. film and TV studio, said it would sell its U.S. headquarters building in New York City for $1.1 billion, the highest price paid for a single U.S. office building in two years.

-Time Warner has been evaluating its real estate needs for at least a year and hopes to finalize a plan by the end of 2013, a source said.

-The company is considering a wide range of options, including hanging on to the headquarters, selling the space and leasing it back, moving more employees into the headquarters and closing other New York offices, or moving out entirely, the source said.
+Time Warner is considering a wide range of options, including hanging onto the headquarters, selling the space and leasing it back, moving more employees into the headquarters and closing other New York offices, or moving out entirely, two sources said on Wednesday.

-The amount the headquarters would fetch would depend on what Time Warner decides to do, Real Capital's Fasulo said.

-"There's a difference in value in sale-leaseback or whether they just vacate the property," he said.
+"There's a difference in value in sale-lease back or whether they just vacate the property," said Dan Fasulo, managing director of Real Capital Analystics, a real estate research firm.
+"If they decide to sell that vacant block you get pricing approaching or surpassing $1,000 a square foot."

-If Time Warner intends to lease it back, then the value would be linked to rent and the length of lease that Time Warner is willing to commit to, Fasulo said.
+If Time Warner intends to lease it back, then the value would be linked to rent and the length of lease that Time Warner is willing to commit to.

+Time Warner has been evaluating its real estate needs for at least a year and said it hopes to finalize a plan by the end of 2013.

 The conglomerate has been making changes to some of its most high profile divisions in recent weeks.

-Note: (This version of the story was corrected in paragraph 10 to state the name of the company as Real Capital Analytics and not Analystics.)